Layer separation of the 3D incompressible Navier-Stokes equation in a bounded domain: Introduction

+Let us briefly discuss the main ideas of the proof.
 The crucial term when estimating layer separation and anomalous dissipation is the work done by the friction on the boundary.
-It is easy to see that the validity of the inviscid limit is equivalent to the vanishing of the work of the drag force (friction):
+It is easy to see that the validity of the inviscid limit is equivalent to the vanishing of the negative work of boundary friction in $\ub$ direction: